VijayaKumarPabothu/Google-ADK-Training/README.md

 - Logging and telemetry
 - Safety checks and debugging
 ## Day 10: Advanced Use Cases & Best Practices
--Enterprise workflows
+ - Enterprise workflows
--Security & compliance
+ - Security & compliance
--Future roadmap and Q&A
+ - Future roadmap and Q&A